Dipesh-Chaudhary/Exploring-Integration-of-AI-in-Initial-Distress-Support-Dialog-Model/README.md

 **2) Model Development:**

 **2.1) Initial Prototype Development**
-- Model: Fine-tuned LLaMA 3 on the CounselChat dataset (3,000+ expert Q&A pairs).
+- Model: Fine-tuned LLaMA 3(due to it's capabilities , Availability & Efficiency) on the CounselChat dataset (3,000+ expert Q&A pairs).
-- Results: The prototype lacked emotional understanding, generated generic responses, and struggled with multi-turn conversations.
+- Results: The prototype lacked emotional understanding, generated generic responses, and struggled with multi-turn conversations

+It's notebook is available [here]()

+For more details, refer to the **chapter 3.2** of the [final report]()

 **2.2) Advanced Model Exploration**
-- MEED2[1]: Integrated emotion embeddings into encoder-decoder architecture, showing a 15% improvement in empathy scores.
+- MEED2[2]: Integrated emotion embeddings into encoder-decoder architecture, showing a 15% improvement in empathy scores.

-- EPIMEED+[2]: Added cognitive reactions to the emotional responses, dynamically balancing empathy and coherence.
+- EPIMEED+[3]: Added cognitive reactions to the emotional responses, dynamically balancing empathy and coherence.
 However, full implementation was constrained by resource limitations.

+for more details,  refer to the literature review or **chapter 3.3** of the [final report]() or review [2] and [3] as referenced below

 **2.3) Custom Model Development**

 - Modified LLaMA Architecture: Included emotion embeddings for nuanced understanding in LLaMA architecture but faced challenges like increased parameters and memory constraints,so had to drop this plan .

 **2.4) Alternative Fine-Tuning Approach**
 - Emotion and Intent-Aware Tuning: Leveraged a dataset with 32 emotions (e.g., "joyful," "anxious") and 9 intents (e.g., "encouraging," "consoling") .
 - Added structured input prompts to explicitly guide the model's emotional understanding and intent prediction.
 Still didnot get proper empathetic cognitive responses as we wanted.

 **2.5) Final Implementation**
 During the work a new free open source LLM [LLaMA 3.1](https://ai.meta.com/blog/meta-llama-3-1/) was introduced so decided to give it a try
 - Model: Transitioned to LLaMA 3.1 Instruct, emphasizing instruction tuning for enhanced performance without extensive fine-tuning.